Don't wait - schedule your Annual Wellness Visit today! Schedule your visit

 The Unique Story of Women's Heart Health

-Women often experience nausea, shortness of breath, fatigue, and back or jaw pain rather than classic chest pain
+Women can often experience more subtle heart attack symptoms, like nausea, shortness of breath, fatigue, and back or jaw pain, rather than the classic chest pain men often report.

-Women's heart disease is often missed or diagnosed later because symptoms present differently
+Women’s heart disease is often missed or diagnosed later because symptoms can be less obvious and present differently than in men.

-Estrogen helps protect heart health, which is why risk increases after menopause
+Estrogen helps protect heart health, which is a reason why heart disease risk increases after menopause.

 Higher Risk Factors